mamund/2018-04-perth-workshop/README.md

 ### About Mike Amundsen
 <p><img src="http://amundsen.com/images/mca-photos/mca-newstack-180.png" align="right"/>
-An internationally known author and lecturer, Mike Amundsen travels throughout the world consulting and speaking on a wide range of topics including distributed network architecture, Web application development, and other subjects.
+An internationally known author and speaker, Mike Amundsen travels the world consulting and talking about network architecture, Web development, and other subjects.
+As Director of Architecture for the API Academy, he works with companies to provide insight on how best to capitalize on the opportunities APIs present to both consumers and the enterprise.
 </p>

-In his role of Director of Architecture for the API Academy, Amundsen heads up the API Architecture and Design Practice in North America.
-He is responsible for working with companies to provide insight on how best to capitalize on the myriad opportunities APIs present to both consumers and the enterprise.

-Amundsen has authored numerous books and papers on programming over the last 15 years.
-His collaboration with Leonard Richardson titled "RESTful Web APIs" was published in 2013.
-His 2011 book, “Building Hypermedia APIs with HTML5 and Node”, is an oft-cited reference on building adaptable Web applications.
-O’Reilly Media released his latest book - "RESTful Web Clients" in March of 2017.
+Amundsen has authored numerous books and papers.
+His 2013 collaboration with Leonard Richardson "RESTful Web APIs" and his 2011 book, “Building Hypermedia APIs with HTML5 and Node”, are common references for building adaptable Web applications.
+He co-authored "Microservice Architecture" (June 2016) and his latest book, "RESTful Web Clients", was published by O'Reilly in February 2017.

  * Blog: http://amundsen.com/blog/
  * Github: http://github.com/mamund